pprosser-redhat/quarkus-super-heroes/README.md

 ## Terminal window.

-Create a termin window like this:
+Create a terminal window like this:

 ![Terminal window layout](images/cli.png)